 Anxiety is a human emotion that is directly related to our survival instincts.
-When it works properly, anxiety warns us of physical and emotional danger, keeps us from losing shelter and food, and helps us to protect ourselves and those we love.
-When anxiety is too high (or out of balance) then we over-worry, get overwhelmed, dread things that are unlikely to happen, catastrophize (making "mountains out of molehills"), and panic.
-This is ultimately dysfunctional because it “overdoes” it's intended use and now we become miserable.
-Anxiety not only affects our emotional well-being but it also affects our physical health as well.
-This is when you know that you need therapy for anxiety.
+When it works properly, anxiety warns us of physical and emotional danger.
+It keeps us from losing shelter and food and helps us to protect ourselves and those we love.
+When anxiety is too high (or out of balance) then we over-worry.
+As a result, we may get overwhelmed, dread things that are unlikely to happen, catastrophize (making "mountains out of molehills"), and panic.
+In the end, this is dysfunctional because it “overdoes” its intended use.
+At that point, we become miserable.
+Anxiety not only affects our emotional well-being.
+It affects our physical health as well.
+This is when you know that you need anxiety treatment.
 Some symptoms of anxiety are:

 - Fast, shallow breathing